-The traditional approach to install a unit to control and prepare the coating and then pumping the controlled coating to the single dip tanks is tricky and source of potential casting defects without a proper traceability.
+The traditional approach of installing a unit to control and prepare the coating and then pumping the controlled coating to the single dip tanks is tricky and source of potential casting defects without a proper traceability.
 ALL-in-ONE controls, prepares, filters, pumps the coating and dips the cores for the highest consistency.

 ALL-in-ONE is available in different standard sizes (Smartline) and tailor-made (Custom) solutions.